Is Spandex the Same as Polyester Used in Print on Demand?

 What Is the Difference Between Polyester and Spandex?

+Polyester is a strong synthetic fiber known for durability, wrinkle resistance, and excellent color performance, especially with sublimation printing.
+Spandex (also called lycra or elastane) is an elastic fiber designed specifically for extreme stretch—up to 500–600% elongation—and strong recovery.
 In simple terms, polyester is the “body” of the fabric, while spandex is the “stretch engine.”
-Many people confuse the two because both can appear in activewear and fitted apparel, but they serve different functions.
+Many confuse them because both appear in activewear, but they serve different functions.
 For POD sellers, this difference matters because fabric selection affects comfort, fit, print quality, and cost.

 Why Does Stretchy Not Mean Spandex?